lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

+Post-Main Loop

-16. After all the images have been processed (or you have chosen to stop analyzing input from the camera), if the "-pc" command line argument was used, we print out the final performance statistics to the command window and exit the application.
+After all the images have been processed (or you have chosen to stop analyzing input from the camera), if the "-pc" command line argument was used, print out the performance statistics to the command window and exit the application.

 ```cpp
 if (FLAGS_pc) {